jazz-community/rtc-workitem-bulk-mover-service/README.md

 ```

 ## Limitations
-- Custom Attributes: The handling of custom attributes is limited to the features provided by IBM.
-For anything else than plain text, we cannot ensure proper handling of those.
+- Mapping required custom attributes only available in the target project area is currently not implemented for all attribute types.
+The most important and commonly used once are implemented however.
-- States: State mapping is currently not possible.
+- Older releases of RTC may not be able to activate the service, see [this](https://github.com/jazz-community/rtc-workitem-bulk-mover-service/issues/11) discussion.

 ## Contributing
 Please use the [Issue Tracker](https://github.com/jazz-community/rtc-workitem-bulk-mover-service/issues) of this repository to report issues or suggest enhancements.